-The February 2020 issue of AMRM is currently being printed.
+The February 2020 issue of AMRM should now be available at all outlets.

-If your local hobby shop or newsagent does not stock AMRM (ask them why not!), you can purchase a paper copy of the current issue online (after release) at:
+If your local hobby shop or newsagent does not stock AMRM (ask them why not!), you can purchase a paper copy of the current issue online at:

-The digital version of the February 2020 AMRM is due to be released by Zinio on Wednesday 15 January 2020 (Thursday 16 in Australia).
+The digital version of the February 2020 AMRM was released by Zinio on Wednesday 15 January 2020.

-Buy digital issue of February 2020 AMRM from Zinio (after release).
+Buy digital issue of February 2020 AMRM from Zinio.

 The contents page.

 This issue's feature layout is the editor's favourite, as it belongs to him!
 This article describes the history of the Lambing Flat concept from the early versions of the layout begun in the late 1970s through to the end of 2018, when the layout moved house.
 It is illustrated with photos of the layout as it was at the end of 2018, just before it was dismantled for the move.

 If this issue has a theme, it is definitely prototype operation, starting with an article on the modern era QR train 243/752 which ran regularly between Brisbane and Townsville in the 21st century.
 The article also gives a brief overview of what models are available to allow modelling of this train in HO scale.

 Many modellers aspire to a large layout designed for operation, in the style very popular in the United States.
 Graeme Barnes discusses the issues involved in designed such a layout based on Australian prototype and operating practices.